COVID19Tracking/website/_src/dashboard.md

 <div class="dashboard">
   <div class="title-container">
     <h1 class="title">Visual dashboard</h1>
     <p>Tracking testing data has become crucial to fight the coronavirus.
 Considering the lag in data reports by public organizations, The COVID Tracking Project has been collecting more accurate information since March 4.
-On this dashboard, we present some of our data visualized and walk you through the common misconceptions when charting coronavirus numbers.</p>
+On this dashboard, we present some of our data visualized and walk you through the most common misconceptions when charting coronavirus numbers.</p>

   </div>

   <div class="side-by-side">
     <div class="graphic-text">
       <h2 class="chart-hed">Differences between this data and the CDC data</h2>
-      <p>As of today, the C.D.C. has tested <span id="cdc-specimen-count">--</span> specimens, and we have tracked that there have been at least <span id="project-total-count">--</span> tests administered across the country.
+      <p>As of today, the C.D.C. has tested <span id="cdc-specimen-count">--</span> specimens, and we have tracked at least <span id="project-total-count">--</span> tests administered across the country.
 It is important to note that testing numbers are likely an undercount because of the lack of universal testing and state reporting, and that multiple specimen tests can be conducted from a single person’s sample.</p>
     </div>
     <div class="graphic" id="cdc-comparison-chart-container">
       <div class="cdc-comparison-chart" id="cdc-test-chart"></div>